lucas42/lucos_media_manager/README.md

 There is a service file included to allow systemd to run it.
 Alternatively, run `java -cp .:bin:../lib/java/* Manager $port` (assumes ../../lib/java/* points to where your gson library is)

-The server requires a file named "config.properties" in the root of the project.
-This should consist of newline separated key/value pairs (the key and value should be deliminated by an equal sign).
-The following keys are used by the server:
-* default_img
-* default_thumb
-* playlist

 ## Running
 `nice -19 docker-compose up -d --no-build`